-Oxycodone and OxyContin are basically references to different forms of the same opioid medication.
+Oxycodone and OxyContin are both names given to different pharmaceutical formulations of the same opioid medication.

 Thus, the similarities between oxycodone and OxyContin are numerous in that they are essentially the same substance.
 The differences are simply that oxycodone is an opioid substance that is the main ingredient in a number of pain medications (including OxyContin) and that OxyContin is the time-release version of oxycodone.
 Any references to OxyContin are simply referring to oxycodone in the time-release version, such that the same substance is slowly released in the body, and this means that individuals who take the drug do not have to take it as often.
 Many professional sites often refer to OxyContin and oxycodone interchangeably because they are essentially the same substance with this minor difference.